 The answer is—it’s not recommended.
-Attempting to install adhesive vinyl graphics in cold temperatures can lead to several problems.
+Attempting to install vinyl graphics in the cold temperatures can lead to several problems.

 For installation‚ the ultimate temperature-controlled environment is 70° F (21° C) with 50 percent humidity.
 For best results with films recommended for vehicle wrapping‚ always apply when the air and vehicle surface are both above 60° F (16° C).-3M Graphic Solutions